 The night before the first day of school one semester at the University of Toledo, a boiler line broke in University Hall, the famous collegiate Gothic building which dominates the main campus.
 Five floors were majorly affected by the break, and the university staff knew they had to get this issue resolved quickly.

-Cousino Restoration Project Manager Tom Peternel received a call from the university at 9:00 pm the night of the accident.
+Cousino Restoration & Environmental Project Manager Tom Peternel received a call from the university at 9:00 pm the night of the accident.
 He and his team of 18-20 people worked through the night on this mitigation project to get the admissions and administration offices up and running in time for class.
-All of the Cousino Restoration staff stayed on site until 9:00 am the following day.
+All of the Cousino Restoration & Environmental staff stayed on site until 9:00 am the following day.

-This story is just one in many successes Cousino Restoration has had with the University of Toledo.
+This story is just one in many successes Cousino Restoration & Environmental has had with the University of Toledo.
 In the past 10 years, for example, Tom Peternel specifically has completed 20 projects with this university including several residence and academic halls.
-Cousino Restoration prides itself on its relationships with major local institutions like the University of Toledo, built on shared trust and experience.
+Cousino Restoration & Environmental prides itself on its relationships with major local institutions like the University of Toledo, built on shared trust and experience.

 Chances are, even if you’re not from the Toledo area, you’ve heard of Tony Packo’s.
 A local staple since the 1930s, this Hungarian restaurant, known for its hot dogs, pickles, and peppers, was made world-famous by actor Jamie Farr in the TV show M*A*S*H.

 But fame can’t prevent accidents.
 And in the restaurant world, when an accident occurs, you need a trusted partner who will work with you and restore your building back to normal as soon as possible.